-What better way to spend some of the 12 Days of Christmas than town-hopping around northern Italy?
-Julia Smile did just this and found Christmas markets, mountains, cozy farmhouses, castles … even a two-horse open sleigh!
+What better way to spend the 12 Days of Christmas than town-hopping around northern Italy?
+Julia Smile did just this and found Christmas markets, mountains, cosy farmhouses, castles, and even a two-horse open sleigh!

-A great destination for family travel all year, northern Italy is particularly charming during the Christmas holidays.
-Beautiful Christmas markets brighten the towns and snow is falling in the higher elevations; it can feel truly magical.
-The fabled Italian love for family and children is true!
-Our small daughter was showered with hearty smiles and sweet words: “Bella”, “Bellissima”, “Bimba” greeted us on cobblestoned streets, hiking trails, or sitting in trattorias.
-Speaking of which, Italy’s cuisine does not present a problem even for the pickiest toddler!
+A great destination for family travel all year round, northern Italy is particularly charming during the Christmas holidays.
+Beautiful Christmas markets brighten the towns and snow is falling in the higher elevations; it is magical.
+The fabled Italian love for family and children is also true!
+Our small daughter was showered with hearty smiles and sweet words: “Bella”, “Bellissima”, “Bimba” greeted us on cobblestoned streets, hiking trails, even while sitting in trattorias (less formal than a ristorante but more formal than an osteria).
+Speaking of which, Italy’s cuisine is scrumptious, even for the pickiest toddler!

-As Verona is a small city, a day or two is enough to get a feel for it.
+As Verona is a small city, you can easily explore it in a day or two.
 We enjoyed the best pizza of our life at Don Peppe Pizzeria e Trattoria in the huge mall Adigeo (a shopping paradise and very child-friendly: kids' washbasins, playgrounds and a playroom for kids 3+).

-We went to this small town as a day trip from Verona.
-It took us about two hours to see this town, including having lunch at one of the local restaurants, so guessing its size is easy.
-Fortunately, it was Christmas with Christmas markets everywhere, so it was quite lively and lovely.
+We visited this charming village during a day trip from Verona.
+It took us about two hours to see this town, including having lunch at one of the local restaurants.
+Fortunately, as it was the festive season, there were bustling and colourful Christmas markets everywhere.

-In mountainous Pellizzano we decided to try an Agriturismo – which means you stay at a genuine, working farm!
-It's a popular thing in Italy, ideal for people who love nature and the quiet of rural life.
-Our farm had a wooden interior, a heated bathroom floor, hearty dinners, and smiles, and … rides in a two-horse open sleigh!
-Dashing through the crispy snow surrounded by rolling hills was romantic and peaceful!
-But our visit was only for a couple of days as there was heavy snow forecast which could have made our getting out very complicated (read about snow tires in Notes below).
-Be aware that in rural areas not knowing Italian can be difficult – Google translate doesn’t always cut it.
+In mountainous Pellizzano we decided to try an Agriturismo: a genuine, working farm!
+It's a popular thing in Italy, ideal for nature lovers and tourists craving the quiet and serenity of rural life.
+Our farm accommodation had a wooden interior, a heated bathroom floor, hearty dinners, and smiles.
+The highlight though was riding in a two-horse open sleigh!
+Dashing through the crispy snow surrounded by rolling hills is romantic and peaceful!
+Sadly, our visit was cut short as there was heavy snow forecasted which could have trapped us in one place if we did not leave before the storm (read about snow tires in Notes below).
+Be aware that in rural areas not knowing any Italian, communication can be difficult.
+Google translate doesn’t always cut it.

-Trento is a very nice town with one of the most famous Christmas markets in Central Europe – try the treccia mochèna (plaited pastry cake) and the polenta brustolada (grilled polenta).
-Trento also has two wonderful museums that are great options if the weather is less than perfect:
+Trento is famous for its Christmas market; try the treccia mochèna (plaited pastry cake) and the polenta brustolada (grilled polenta).
+Trento also offers two wonderful museums that are great places to escape the cold.

-Buonconsiglio Castle Museum: enjoy ancient frescos, carved ceilings, Egyptian and other collections.
-Not a lot for the youngest visitors (our daughter was napping in the packpack, fortunately) but older kids may find just being in a castle entertaining!
+Enjoy ancient frescos, carved ceilings, Egyptian and other collections.
+Not a lot for the youngest visitors (our daughter was napping in the backpack, fortunately) but older kids may find exploring a castle entertaining!

-MUSE Science Museum: This little gem has everything you could wish for a visit with a child: interesting exhibits, every floor with its own theme, WC with changing pads and kids toilets on every floor, kids play areas for 0-5 and 5-10 year olds, interactive exploration activities for bigger kids and adults, and lectures about the many items in the museum.
+This little gem has everything you could wish for a visit with a child: interesting exhibits, themed floors, WC's with changing facilities and kids toilets, kids play areas, interactive exploration activities for bigger kids and adults, and lectures about the exhibits and artefacts in the museum.

-Street food is nice at the Christmas market but when it's cold, sooner or later you'll need to find a place to warm up and eat something more serious.
-The kid-friendly restaurant Aida can be recognized from outside by a row of buggies next to the entrance.
-They don't have a play corner but do have high chairs and a place to change the baby.
+Street food is a must at the Christmas markets but when it's cold, sooner or later you'll need to find a place to warm up and eat something more substantial.
+The kid-friendly restaurant Aida is easily distinguished from outside by a row of buggies next to the entrance.
+They don't have a play corner but do have high chairs and a baby changing facilities.

-For New Year's Eve and Day, we found an exceptional place for a very good price: an ancient castle transformed into a very neat and stylish apartment hotel with picturesque views of the mountains and vineyards from all the windows.
-What could be a better and more romantic place to see in the New Year?
-It was so nice inside that we didn't even feel like leaving that beautiful castle but we ventured out for a couple of walks around the nearby lakes.
+For New Year's Eve and Day, we found an exceptional place which is reasonably priced: an ancient castle transformed into a stylish apartment hotel with picturesque views of the mountains and vineyards from all the windows.
+What could be a better and more romantic place to welcome the New Year?
+Our accommodation was so snug that we didn't even feel like leaving that beautiful castle but we ventured out for a couple of walks around the nearby lakes.

 Walking around the Lago di Ledro took us about 2.5 hours with our toddler sleeping in the backpack carrier.
-The lake is at an elevation of 650 meters and it was several degrees colder than in Riva del Garda, with snow and ice all around.
-On our way we came across several playgrounds – on frozen beaches and in empty camping sites, all the houses and restaurants were empty and closed too.
-Obviously, this area is focused on summer holidays.
+The lake is at an elevation of 650 meters and it is several degrees colder than in Riva del Garda, with snow and ice all around.
+On our way we came across several playgrounds, on frozen beaches and in empty camping sites, all the houses and restaurants were either empty or closed.
+Obviously, this area is geared towards summer holidays.

-On New Year’s Eve Day we walked for two hours on a trail along Lago di Garda.
-The lake is huge and very beautiful and walking next to the mist-covered lake was pure pleasure.
-This trail seemed to be very popular, even on a cold winter morning.
+On New Year’s Eve day we walked for two hours on a trail along Lago di Garda.
+The lake is huge and exquisite, and walking next to the mist-covered lake is pure pleasure.
+This trail is popular, even on a cold Winter's morning.

-The restaurant Ristorante Acetaia Del Balsamico offers beautiful views and delicious food, and its amazingly child-friendly waiters make it even more special.
-The restaurant offers their own home-made olive oil and 7 years old balsamic vinegar for sale – perfect to give as gifts.
+Ristorante Acetaia Del Balsamico offers beautiful views and delicious food, and its amazingly child-friendly waiters make it even more special.
+The restaurant offers its own home-made olive oil and 7-year old balsamic vinegar for sale – perfect for gifts.

-- Winter tires cost extra, but as winter weather can make driving difficult in the higher elevations, it's a good idea to request them from your rental agency.
+- Winter tires cost extra, but as the winter weather can make driving treacherous in the higher elevations, it's a good idea to request them from your rental agency.

-- Eating out in Italy can require some planning, particularly during holidays.
-Most restaurants are open from 12pm - 2pm and then after 7pm, and on New Year's Day only fast food places are open!
+- Eating out in Italy requires some planning, particularly during holidays.
+Most restaurants are open from 12 pm - 2 pm and then after 7 pm, and on New Year's Day, only fast food places are open!

-- Restaurants normally collect a cover charge ("Coperto") from every person in the bill, including children.
-It seems strange at first that children pay the service fee but when you look under the table after the meal is finished, you may think children should pay double!
+- Restaurants normally collect a coperto (cover charge) from every person at the table, including children.
+It seems strange at first that children pay the service fee but when you look under the table after the meal, you wonder why children don't pay double!

 Looking for family-friendly accommodation in Northern Italy?
 Consider booking your stay via booking.com/amsterdammamas.
 Find the perfect accommodation for your family while supporting Amsterdam Mamas at the same time!